 Michelle Weckmann, MD

 Michelle Weckmann is a faculty member in the Departments of Family Medicine and Psychiatry at the University of Iowa, where she specializes in hospice and palliative medicine.
+She is also a medical director at a local community hospice.
 She is particularly interested in psychiatric illness in patients with serious (or life-limiting) illness, specifically delirium.
-Weckmann believes that combined training was the perfect way to prepare for her career because it uniquely qualified her to provide the patient-centered, holistic care desired in a hospice and palliative medicine physician.
+Weckmann believes that combined training was the perfect way to prepare for her career because it uniquely qualifies her to provide the patient-centered, holistic care desired in a hospice and palliative medicine physician.

 Class of 2004